 There are seven coordinating conjunctions that are used to connect two independent clauses.
 Check them out on the list:

 When we use a coordinating conjunction to connect two independent clauses, we have to use a comma before it.
 Consider the examples:

 You have made up your mind,

-Remember, coordinating conjunctions can be subordinating conjunctions at the same time.
+Remember, coordinating conjunctions can sometimes be subordinating conjunctions.
 Among these seven coordinating conjunctions 'so' is used as both coordinating and subordinating conjunctions.
 For example:

 She was angry,

 I am studying really hard